-They go to the expense of taking a case to the Employment Appeals Tribunal where there is currently a delay of up to 80 weeks to secure a hearing.
+They go to the expense of taking a case to the Employment Appeals Tribunal where there is currently a delay of up to 80 weeks to secure a mechanism for employment relations bodies to ensure its awards are honoured.

 If the employer as "respondent" does not attend, the employee usually secures a walkover, but will have to meet any legal costs they might have run up if they used a solicitor or barrister, as many do.